 Manure, like compost, contains small amounts of iron, depending largely on the diets of the animals and the type of livestock that the manure comes from.

 Manures also contain small amounts of phosphorus and potassium as well, making them good all-around fertilizers.
 Just make sure to decompose manure completely before using it on your garden, to avoid burning your plants!

 For more information, check out my article on manure.

 Are Rusty Nails Good For Plants?

-No, rusty nails do not help plants.
+Adding rusty nails or rusty water to soil does not help plants.
 While it is true that rust (iron oxide) contains iron, there is a catch.